davecoll3/GotNoBeans/README.md

 ```
 https://your-app-name.herokuapp.com/checkout/wh/
 ```
-4. Then click '+ Select events' button and check the 'Select all events' checkbox before clicking 'Add events' at the bottom.
+4. Then click the '+ Select events' button and check the 'Select all events' checkbox before clicking 'Add events' at the bottom.
 Once this is done finish the setup by clicking 'Add endpoint'.
 5. Your webhook has now been created and it will have generated a secret key.
 You will need this to add to your Config Vars in Heroku.
 6. Now go to your app in Heroku and under settings click 'Reveal Config Vars'.
-You will need the secret key your newly generated webhook along with your Stripe 'Publishable Key' and 'Secret Key' which you can find in the API keys section of stripe.
+You will need the secret key from your newly generated webhook along with your Stripe 'Publishable Key' and 'Secret Key' which you can find in the API keys section of stripe.
 ```
 STRIPE_PUBLIC_KEY = your_stripe_publishable_key
 STRIPE_SECRET_KEY = your_secret_key